Skip to content

 If you use the MobaXterm SFTP program, there is a place in the session's settings where you can specify your directory.
 If you configure that once, you will automatically "land" in your final destination without having to issue any cd commands every time.

-After you transfer files into JADE, you need to use a different path to access them.
+After you transfer files into JADE, you need to use a different path to access them, whether from your shell prompt or a graphic interface, such

 Data moderators: After you have reviewed the files users have proposed for egress, you copy those files into the user-specific directory where they can access them from outside.